CurlyWurly-1/12F675-Development-board/README.md

 The PIC12F675 is an 8 pin PIC microcontroller with 6 GPIO pins.

-This repository is for collecting programs written in "C" that can be used with the PIC12F675 development board as pictured below.
+ - This repository is for collecting programs written in "C" that can be used with the PIC12F675 development board as pictured below.

-N.B.
-When you buy this board, you only get what you see in the picture - a development board with a 12F675 pic chip already installed and a USB (power only) supply cable that connects to this board via its barrel connector.
+ - When you buy this board, you only get what you see in the picture - a development board with a 12F675 pic chip already installed and a USB (power only) supply cable that connects to this board via its barrel connector.

-To program the installed pic chip using this board, you also need a "pickit 3" device which connects to the ISCP interface (white housing) via a 6 wire dupont harness.
+ - To program the installed pic chip using this board, you also need a "pickit 3" device which connects to the ISCP interface (white housing) via a 6 wire dupont harness.
 See below for more information about this.

-There are 2 ways to supply regulated 5V to this dev board.
+ - There are 2 ways to supply regulated 5V to this dev board.
 (N.B.
 There is no power supply regulator onboard - do not exceed 5V)
    - via the supplied USB to Barrel connector.
    - Via the "Pick it 3" Device (Try to avoid this this technique - the voltage supplied from the Pickit 3 is usually too low to be relaible and the MPLAB X IDE detects this)

 <img src="images/12f675 board.jpg" alt="Dev board"/>